Find a Job:

 In your interview, there will be a member of the HR team, the Hiring Manager and either their Manager or one of the senior member's of their team.
 Our interview questions are predominantly behavioural and skills-based.

 Some people have had difficulties uploading their CV and Cover Letter recently while using Chrome, if this happens to you, please try an alternative web browser.

 Wherever you are in your Planning Career; apply with us to continue making Tasman a great place to live.

 Summer Student Internships

 Every year we employ a number of Summer Students across the Council, to work for a period of 12-16 weeks over the summer months (mid-November to February).
-Recruitment for Summer Students begins in early July.
-All applications must be submitted online via the vacancy on our Vacancies page between 1 July and 31 July each year.
+Recruitment for Summer Students begins in mid June.
+All applications must be submitted online via the vacancy on our Vacancies page between mid June and 31 July each year.

 We typically have vacancies in Engineering, Environmental Policy, Environmental Information (Hydrology, Resource Science and Biosecurity), and Regulatory (Compliance Monitoring and Harbourmaster).

 If you're an Engineering student interested in a Rivers Engineering career/Summer Student position, check out this website for more information - Careers | Resilient River Communities (resilientrivers.nz).

 Climate and lifestyle are two of the major factors for people choosing to live and work in the Tasman District.
 Building great communities through employing great people.
 Will you be one of them?

 Ample learning and development opportunities, flexible working options and a benefits package to suit your preferences - just some of the reasons to join our team.